OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/rally.md

 ## User privileges

-* Create one user in Rally that is dedicated to **OpsHub Integration Manager**.
+* Create one user in Rally that is dedicated to **<code class="expression">space.vars.SITENAME</code>**.
 This user should not do any operations from the Rally's interface.
 * This dedicated user must be at least **Project Admin** for each project for which the data needs to be synchronized.
 But if Rally is the target endpoint and the user wants to synchronize Attachments, then this dedicated user must be **Workspace Admin** for the workspace where these projects belong.

 > **Note**: For details on how to assign privileges to a user, refer to the section [Adding permission to user](rally.md#adding-permission-to-user).

-* If the user wants to use the 'API Key' Authentication mode to authenticate this user in OpsHub Integration Manager, then the API Key should have the following permissions on the particular workspace or project:
+* If the user wants to use the 'API Key' Authentication mode to authenticate this user in <code class="expression">space.vars.SITENAME</code>, then the API Key should have the following permissions on the particular workspace or project:
   * If Rally is the source system, then 'Read only' grant is required for the API key.
 If the user wants to write back the Remote Link/ID to Rally, then 'Full Access' grant is required.
   * If Rally is the target system, then 'Full Access' grant is required for the API key.